libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Experimental Folder Changelog**

+-Added Local Embedding Version of the OpenAi API chatbot.
+This version uses a 768 dimension Index.

 -Added Experimental Oobabooga API conversion.
 Prompts still need to be finetuned.
 Tested with TheBloke/Wizard-Vicuna-13B-Uncensored-HF.
 A new Index on Pinecone needs to be created to use this using 768 Dimensions instead of 1536.

 ------